uivraeus/teamquest-lab/public/privacy.md

 ### General notes on Internet anonymity
 When you access our App (or any other website), some information, such as your IP address, is transferred.
-You are also providing information about the your device (computer, smartphone, tablet etc.) and your browser (Chrome, Safari, Firefox etc.).
+You are also providing information about your device (computer, smartphone, tablet etc.) and your browser (Chrome, Safari, Firefox etc.).
 In addition, other information is given or can be derived such as time and duration of visit etc.

 We cannot use this data to identify an individual user but, via our service providers, this type of information can be used to derive aggregated statistics on how our App is used and if there are performance or stability issues for certain groups of users.
 To some extent it may also be used to implement or secure specific functions.
 Read more about this in the [Third Party Providers](#third-party-providers) section below.

 Please bear in mind that in the case of a _static IP address_, personal identification is possible by RIPE query in individual cases, although we do not perform this.
-Our App is accessible for both static and dynamically assigned IP addresses.
+The App is accessible for both static and dynamically assigned IP addresses.

 ## How we use survey data
 Although the survey answers are not considered as personal data we still think it is important for us to be transparent about how the data we collect may be used.